MrUnreal/codemind/README.md

----**CodeMind** is a Model Context Protocol (MCP) server that gives GitHub Copilot deep understanding of your codebase through 20 specialized AI tools for code search, analysis, and refactoring safety.> **Intelligent code memory for GitHub Copilot via MCP****Tagline:** *Give Copilot a memory across all your projects*
+---CodeMind is a Model Context Protocol (MCP) server that provides GitHub Copilot with 20 specialized tools for intelligent code search, analysis, and refactoring safety.> *Give GitHub Copilot memory across all your projects*